Thomas-Gelf/icingaweb2-module-eventtracker/README.md

 ### UI settings

-Currently the following settings are available:
+The following settings are currently available:

 ```ini
 [ui]